twak/chordatlas/README.md

 code is alpha / academic-grade: use at your own risk. hints:

 1. look at the command line for feedback (some operations like finding profiles or features are slow, and don't have progress bars)
-1. use left mouse drag + WASD keys to navigate
+1. use left mouse drag + WASD keys to navigate the 3D view
-2. arrow keys change brightness and camera speed
+2. arrow keys change brightness and camera speed, page up and page down control fov
 1. right mouse button selects things in the 3D view
-1. right click on a building footprint to import a mesh
 1. intermediate results (meshes, rendered images, and detected features) are written to the project's data diretory. some of these (in the scratch folder) are deleted when you quit.
 1. you can edit the visiblity of different layers with the layer-list check boxes